Billions needed to upgrade Egypt's power grid as summer crunch looms

 COSTLY SUBSIDIES

-Energy officials say a lack of reforms to the wasteful fuel subsidy system is keeping away private investors who could finance modernisation and boost gas output.
+Energy officials say a lack of reforms to the wasteful fuel subsidy system is keeping away private investors who could finance modernization and boost gas output.

 No one wants to build capacity to generate electricity that will be sold at less than it costs to produce.
 And the artificially low prices provide little incentive for Egyptians to curb consumption.